openscanhub/openscanhub/docs/development.md

 Now, you can start the hub with: `podman start -a covscanhub`.
 The hub will try to apply known migrations to your database.
 If it fails, all the migrations will be faked.
 Make sure your database is either empty or in a consistent state.

-You can start the worker container in the same way, but not now as the hub is not yet ready for it.

 #### Covscan hub users

 * Enter the interactive shell inside the running container: `podman exec -it covscanhub python3 covscanhub/manage.py shell`